jie-pan/vimtouch/README.md

 Yes, we need to run the build loop twice at the moment.
 It is less than ideal, but it does produce an executable that can hobble along at least.

+## update
+build pass with android-ndk-r10e first run $ndk-build then build apk with Android Studio